 The village elders this time called for all children to be shut inside at dusk, the doors and windows to be locked, and the people to be vigilant.
 No more deals.
 No more loss.

-The squawk of the Tuurngap in the distant forest hardened Jehu’s iron resolve against Them.
+The squawk of the Tuurngap in the distant forest hardened the Hunter’s iron resolve against Them.
 He had faced Them a few times, but he couldn’t kill Them.
 The knife was the tool of freedom.
-The lantern was the tool of guidance.
-But the horn was the tool of destruction.
-He had to find it to end the hunting and to end the horror They had caused for hundreds of families.
+He had found the knife the day he returned to the island.
+It had been discarded among some of the tools his mother had packed and put into storage when the Hunter left for the sea.

 Part 4: The End

-In his dream, he’d stood outside his childhood home.
-His mother appeared at the edge of the woods and walked stiff-legged towards him.
+The Hunter woke from a nightmare in a terrible sweat, his pajama shirt clinging to his back.
+In the nightmare, he’d stood outside his childhood home.
+His mother appeared at the edge of the woods and walked stiff-legged toward him.
 She held a red flannel shirt with something wrapped in it.
-She stopped within arms reach and held the bundle up for him to take.
+She stopped within arm’s reach and held the bundle up for him to take.
 He took the shirt and the object from her.
-She floated back into the forest, vanishing inch by inch by inch.
+She floated back into the forest, fading out as she moved away from him.

+The Hunter unwrapped the shirt.
+It was one of his father’s old flannels.
+His father’s horn was wrapped in the clothing.
 The instrument was a dull gold color.
 He dropped the shirt, and it vaporized at his feet.
 He held the horn up to his lips to see if it would sound.

 Before he could play the instrument, he shot up in his bed.
-He was in his room, in his cabin.
-The pale moonlight came through the shutters and the smell of the dying fire spiked the air.
+He was in his room in his cabin.
+The pale moonlight came through the shutters, and the smell of the dying fire spiked the air.

 The horn!
 He knew where it was.

 He dressed quickly, rushed out the door, down the creaking stairs, and across the dock, slick with morning dew.
-He bounded onto his boat and jetted out into the bay.
+He jumped onto his boat and jetted out into the bay.
 He aimed the boat northeast and glided over the still waters.

+He stood where the front door had been.
+The house was nothing but heaps of black soot.
 He walked through the mounds of flaky ash that were once tables and chairs.
-He stepped into what should have been his parent’s room and moved to the blackened iron frame of their bed.
+He stepped into what would have been his parents’ room and moved to the blackened iron frame of their bed.

 He knelt down and moved the frame aside.
 He spotted a small door in the floor.
 He flipped the latch, wrenched the heavy door open, and lifted up a red flannel shirt.
-The brass horn was inside.
+The horn was inside.
 The clothing and horn smelled of earth and fire.